 - *: Any day of the week.

-Running a Task at Startup
+Run a Task at Startup

-Run a Backup Script Weekly
+Run a Weekly Backup Script

 To run a script called backup.sh every Sunday at 3 AM: